nealfax/hellosign-python-sdk/README.md

 An API wrapper written in Python to interact with HelloSign's API (http://www.hellosign.com)

-Note: This is not the final Readme, and the package is not ready.
+Note: This is not the final Readme, and the package is not ready yet.
+It will be ready when it's ready (of course).

 ## Installation